Islands of Peace

 Islands of Peace is a Belgian non-governmental organization which works for development.
 It was founded by Dominique Pire, a Belgian Dominican who won the Nobel Peace Prize in 1958.
 Its head office is located in Huy, Belgium.

+Islands of Peace is also a nickname for a region and archipelago in the south of Finland named Åland, an autonomous and demilitarised region since 1920 by a decision of the League of Nations.

 History

 "Islands of Peace" is the name given to a charity project founded in 1962, three years after a field experiment showed the efficacy of Dominique Pire's project: consideration of an interaction between peace and development, a strategy based upon "self help", the willing co-operation of the population, and an experiment-based approach with thorough technical and methodological support.

 The societal integration of Islands of Peace was first possible thanks to wide support for Dominique Pire's socio-economic (Service d'Entraide Familiale, Aide aux Personnes Déplacées, Iles de Paix) and educational initiatives (Université de Paix), in Europe and some countries of the Third World.